aumouvantsillage/metalsmith-katex/README.md

 The hypotenuse is computed like this: <tex>c = \sqrt{a^2 + b^2}</tex>.
 ```

-This plugin supports two options:
+This plugin supports the following options:

 * ``startDelimiter`` (string): the delimiter to open a new formula.
 * ``endDelimiter`` (string): the delimiter to close the current formula.
+* Other options are passed to KaTeX.

 For instance, if you want to delimit your formulas between ``$``s,
 you can configure this plugin as follows: